 Welcome to Wellsprings Church!!

-Like many evangelical churches, our core and greatest desire at Wellsprings is that God would be glorified in and through us, and sometimes, in spite of us.
+Like many churches, our core and greatest desire at Wellsprings is that God would be glorified in and through us, and sometimes, in spite of us.

 Practically speaking, however, our approach to church is anything but typical.